phronmophobic/blog/markdown/what-is-a-user-interface.md

 The real trick is gather the necessary tips, tricks, and techniques necessary to build the complex, feature rich user interfaces that users have come to expect just by defining and composing view and event functions.
 The number one rule of the Functional UI Model is that the event and view functions are pure and should avoid side effects and global state.
 Most of the benefits of the model derive from the purity of these functions and introducing impurities is the easiest way to forfeit the benefits of the Functional UI Model.

 The view and event functions are low level and generally won't be implemented directly.
-Libaries can and should build abstractions in terms of the view and event functions that are easier to work with.
+Libraries can and should build abstractions in terms of the view and event functions that are easier to work with.
 The real power comes from using this model at the bottom.
 It means you can replace and interoperate with any components defined using the Function UI Model.

-We'll talk more about how to compose user interfaces in future posts, but a key feature of the Functional UI Model is that it allows us to talk about how to compare, replace, substitute, and inspect user interfaes.
+We'll talk more about how to compose user interfaces in future posts, but a key feature of the Functional UI Model is that it allows us to talk about how to compare, replace, substitute, and inspect user interfaces.
 Crucially, it even allows us to take user interfaces defined using _different_ UI frameworks and make them play well together.

 Simply declaring that user interfaces should be built using pure functions may seem like cheating.
 What about timers, network connections, databases and all the rest?
 Pushing all the icky bits out of the part of the code labeled "user interface" and relabeling it the "application" doesn't really change anything...
 Or does it?
 It's important for user interfaces to connect to the real world, but we'll have to build out our conceptual framework a little more before we tackle that problem.
 This post will ignore that issue for now, but we will come back to it in a future post.